-The United States and China accounted for more than 10% of the Company's net sales for 2020.
-For 2019, the United States was the only country that accounted for more than 10% of the Company's net sales.
+The United States and China accounted for more than 10% of our net product sales for 2021 and 2020.
+For 2019, the United States was the only country that accounted for more than 10% of our net product sales.

-Net Loss Per Share
+Earnings (Loss) Per Share

-The following table shows the computation of basic and diluted net loss per share of common stock (in thousands, except per share data):
+The following table shows the computation of basic and diluted earnings (loss) per share of common stock (in thousands, except per share data):